Weekly Share October 16th – 22nd

 Shishito Peppers

-Khmer Thai Chilies
+Khmer Thai or Jyoti Indian Chilies

-Asian Long Beans
+Romano or Asian Long Beans

 Snake Bean and Egg Stir-Fry